-The most recommended hosting is Hostgator, it is the hosting I am using for this blog.
-There is another awesome company called Bluehost, which is equally popular.
-Choose any of the above and you will thank me later for the ease of use they bring for users.
+The most recommended hosting is Hostgator; it is the hosting I am using for this blog.
+There is another excellent company called Bluehost, which is equally popular.
+Choose any of the above, and you will thank me later for the ease of use they bring for users.

 Choose the plan that lets you host one domain name, if you plan to expand and create multiple blogs later, you can buy the other plan that lets you host multiple domain names.